Salmonella: Epidemiology

-Global monitoring
+A Salmonella Typhimurium outbreak in 2022 was linked to chocolate produced in Belgium, leading to the country temporarily halting Kinder chocolate production.

 In Germany, food-borne infections must be reported.
 From 1990 to 2016, the number of officially recorded cases decreased from about 200,000 to about 13,000 cases.
 In the United States, about 1,200,000 cases of Salmonella infection are estimated to occur each year.
 A World Health Organization study estimated that 21,650,974 cases of typhoid fever occurred in 2000, 216,510 of which resulted in death, along with 5,412,744 cases of paratyphoid fever.

 Molecular mechanisms of infection

 The mechanisms of infection differ between typhoidal and nontyphoidal serotypes, owing to their different targets in the body and the different symptoms that they cause.
 Both groups must enter by crossing the barrier created by the intestinal cell wall, but once they have passed this barrier, they use different strategies to cause infection.

 Switch to virulence

 While travelling to their target tissue in the gastrointestinal tract, Salmonella is exposed to stomach acid, to the detergent-like activity of bile in the intestine, to decreasing oxygen supply, to the competing normal gut flora, and finally to antimicrobial peptides present on the surface of the cells lining the intestinal wall.
 All of these form stresses that Salmonella can sense and reacts against, and they form virulence factors and as such regulate the switch from their normal growth in the intestine into virulence.

 The switch to virulence gives access to a replication niche inside the host (such as humans), and can be summarised into several stages: